PC-CALCULATOR

 'User defined function "execute_lines(start;length)

 'executes here the following 11 lines.
-Note that here

-y=@ @="execute_lines(#,11) :easter_sunday;year)
+y=@ @="execute_lines(#;11) :easter_sunday;year)

 (y-100(i(y/100)>D))>A'